ComputerCrystal/computer-city/README.md

 # computer-city
-Ideas i have for practice or hobby.
+Ideas i have for practice or hobby